Rouse

 About

-Rouse is a 3rd person physics-based puzzle game where you play as Rose, awakening in her little brother’s nightmare.
-Use your magical blunderbuss to solve puzzles and save him!
+Rouse is a third-person, physics-based puzzle game where you play as Rose, navigating her little brothers nightmare with a magical blunderbuss.

 Responsibilities

-I focused on gameplay programming, specifically player movement (walking, jumping, sprinting) and aiming mechanics (ADS and movement interactions).
-Since platforming was essential to level design, player maneuverability had to match that importance.
+I focused on gameplay programming, primarily player movement (walking, jumping, sprinting) and aiming mechanics (ADS and movement interactions).
+Since platforming was central to level design, smooth and responsive maneuverability was crucial.
+I also acted as Scrum Master, leveraging prior professional experience in agile development.

 Jumping

-Jumping underwent multiple iterations with continuous testing and tuning to balance precision and flow based on different obstacles.
-The system handled three states - idle, walking/jogging, and sprinting - all using the same core jumping/falling functions with different parameters.
+Jumping went through multiple iterations to balance precision and flow.
+The system supported three states — idle, jogging, sprinting — all built on the same core jump/fall logic with parameter adjustments.